 Explore how debt poses a significant challenge for African countries.
 African debt remains at high levels, and the COVID-19 pandemic and the Russian invasion of Ukraine made the situation much worse.
-The G20’s Debt Service Suspension Initiative (DSSI) expired last December and its successor, the Common Framework for Debt Treatments, has been slow to help.
+The G20’s Debt Service Suspension Initiative (DSSI) expired in December 2021 and its successor, the Common Framework for Debt Treatments, has been slow to help.
 Showing that the Common Framework can work –and making the changes needed so that it does so faster– will be critical over the coming months.

 Twenty-two African countries are now either bankrupt or at high risk of debt distress.
 Africa’s debt remains at its highest level in over a decade.
 With debt service sucking up increasingly large proportions of budgets and revenues, a wave of defaults in the world’s most vulnerable countries is likely to occur even faster than expected.